Link aliasing

 The retargeting of aliases filters allow you to create segmentation filters based on your customers clicking a specifically tracked alias from either an email campaign or Canvas component.
 This filter is only available for campaigns or Canvases that have tracked aliases present.

-When composing your email message, a new column will be present in the Link Management tab.
-Here, you can select which aliases you would like to be “tracked” for segmentation purposes and to be present in segmentation filters.
+In the Link Management tab, select which aliases you would like to be “tracked” for segmentation purposes and to be present in segmentation filters.
 Note that tracked aliases are only for segmentation purposes and will have no impact on your link being tracked for reporting purposes.

-While you can select an unlimited number of links to track, Braze only allows retargeting at a user level on the last 100 tracked links that were clicked.
-For example, if you track 500 links and a user clicks on all 500 of them, you’ll be able to retarget or create segments based on the 100 links that were most recently clicked.
+Braze allows you to select unlimited links to track, though you may only retarget users on the most recent links they have opened.
+User profiles include their 100 most recently clicked links.
+For example, if you track 500 links and a user clicks on all 500 of them, you can retarget or create segments based on the 100 most recently clicked links.

-Untracking a link will not deallocate existing segments with the filter to the untracked alias.
-The old data will remain on the user profiles until they are evicted by newer data.
+Untracking a link will not reallocate existing segments with the filter to the untracked alias.
+The old data will remain on the user profiles until it’s replaced by newer data.
 The following segmentation filters will continue to exist, but new segments cannot be created with that filter.

 Segment filters